Seas For Us

 • Authentication using Auth0

-• Join the event
+• Join events

-• Post an activity after they did the clean-up
+• Post activity after clean-up

-• Leaderboard to spark up motivation
+• Leaderboard

 Framework & Dependencies